Xavier vs. Oakland College Basketball Predictions & Picks - November 27

 Xavier Performance Insights

-- The Musketeers average 77.3 points per game (147th in college basketball) while allowing 66.7 per outing (107th in college basketball).
-They have a +64 scoring differential overall and outscore opponents by 10.6 points per game.
+- The Musketeers outscore opponents by 10.6 points per game (scoring 77.3 points per game to rank 138th in college basketball while allowing 66.7 per contest to rank 105th in college basketball) and have a +64 scoring differential overall.

-- Xavier ranks 127th in the country at 34.7 rebounds per game.
-That's similar to the 35.7 its opponents average.
+- The 34.7 rebounds per game Xavier averages rank 127th in the nation.
+Its opponents record 35.7 per contest.

-- Xavier makes 6.2 three-pointers per game (275th in college basketball), while its opponents have made 5.5 on average.
+- Xavier makes 6.2 three-pointers per game (274th in college basketball) at a 31.6% rate (222nd in college basketball), compared to the 5.5 its opponents make while shooting 27.3% from beyond the arc.

-- The Musketeers' 92.4 points per 100 possessions on offense rank 220th in college basketball, and the 79.7 points they allow per 100 possessions rank 40th in college basketball.

 Oakland Performance Insights